soedinglab/MMseqs2/README.md

 ## News
 Keep posted about MMseqs2/Linclust updates by following Martin on [Twitter](https://twitter.com/thesteinegger).

-08/10/2018 ECCB tutorial of MMseqs2 is available [here](https://github.com/soedinglab/metaG-ECCB18-partII).
+08/10/2018 ECCB18 tutorial of MMseqs2 is available [here](https://github.com/soedinglab/metaG-ECCB18-partII).

 07/07/2018 Linclust has just been published at [Nature Communications](https://www.nature.com/articles/s41467-018-04964-5).

 17/10/2017 MMseqs2 has just been published at [Nature Biotechnology](https://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3988.html).

-19/12/2016 MMseqs2 has a mascot now.
-"Little Marv" was lovingly crafted by Yuna Kwon.
-Thank you so much.

 ## Installation
 MMseqs2 can be used by compiling from source, downloading a statically compiled version, using [Homebrew](https://github.com/Homebrew/brew), [conda](https://github.com/conda/conda) or [Docker](https://github.com/moby/moby).
 MMseqs2 requires a 64-bit system (check with `uname -a | grep x86_64`) with at least the SSE4.1 instruction set (check by executing `cat /proc/cpuinfo | grep sse4_1` on Linux or `sysctl -a | grep machdep.cpu.features | grep SSE4.1` on MacOS).